This ray hunts at night

 Although fish never sleep, peaceful and restful fish help people catch ZZZs and escape stress to avoid the ills of sleep deprivation.

 Little Ray's friends often ask: Do Fish Sleep?
 Electrical activity of the brain is recorded by EEG equipment to monitor sleep.
-Behavior and position show fish stay half-awake.
+Behavior and position show fish remain half-awake.

 Other fish have no eyelids.
-Like crustaceans, insects, snakes and spiders, their eyes stay open.
-Bullfrogs have three eyelids to keep their eyes moist, clean and camouflaged.
+Like crustaceans, insects, snakes and spiders, their eyes remain open.
+Bullfrogs have three eyelids to moisten, clean and camouflage their eyes.
 They hibernate rather than regularly sleep.

 According to Pizard's GURPS Miscellanea, The Basking Shark may hibernate.
 Cave resting spots have less salt and more oxygen.
 Sharks may move into caves for the oxygen high of a recreational oxygen bar.